mvdh7/PyCO2SYS/docs/howto.md

 ### Calculate new parameters

-Attempting to access parameters with square brackets will cause them to be calculated and returned.
+Parameters will be calculated and returned when they are accessed with square brackets (as if in a dict).
 For example:

 ```python
 import PyCO2SYS as pyco2